10 Best Dog Superfoods to Keep Your Pup Hydrated in the Hot Indian Climate

 8. Strawberries: Sweet & Safe Snack

-Juicy and hydrating, strawberries are a sweet way to help your dog stay refreshed while sneaking in antioxidants and fiber during summer.
+Juicy and hydrating, strawberries are a sweet way to help your dog stay refreshed while sneaking in antioxidants and fiber into their diet.

 How To Feed Your Dog Strawberries The Right Way